 Main attractions on the island:

-- Zrce beach is the best known party beach and often hosts summer festivals
+- Zrce Beach is the best-known party beach and often hosts summer festivals

-- The main town also known as Pag is worth spending some time for its delicious food
+- The main town also known as Pag is worth spending some time in for its delicious food

 Rab

-Rab is located just north of Pag island and is just a short ferry ride across the water.
+Rab is located just north of Pag Island and is just a short ferry ride across the water.
 It is known for its sandy beaches and pine forests in the southwest, which are contrasted by the windswept and barren northeast coast.
 Although it still sees a number of visitors in summer, exploring the island still feels like a real discovery.

 Main attractions on the island: